MoonPoet/xaprb-src/content/blog/2007/mysql-toolkit-updated.md

 #### mysql-show-grants 1.0.0

 *   Rewrite the GetOpt::Long code and rely on DBD to read MySQL option files.
-*   Fix the &#8211;revoke and &#8211;separate options so revokes are not separate unless specified.
+*   Fix the `--revoke` and `--separate` options so revokes are not separate unless specified.
 Add REVOKE GRANT OPTION when the user has it.

 #### mysql-table-checksum 1.0.3